yizow/WebPi/www/notes.md

         * `node --version`
         * `npm --version`

+## Initializing a git repo

+1. Change directory into the root of your project and execute `git init`

+2. I'm going to use github to host.
+[This guide](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/) walks you through setting up your SSH key, and linking it to github.

+3. `git remote add origin git@github.com:your_url
+git push -u origin master`

+## npm and node_modules

+1. The code above uses a package `body` to cut down on code verboseness.
+Install it by running `npm install body` from the root directory of your project.
+It will create a new file `package-lock.json` and a new folder `node_modules`.

+2. `package-lock.json` __should__ be checked into git.
+It helps maintain consistency across different installs.

+3. `node_modules` __should not__ be checked into git.
+We'll tell `git` to ignore it automatically in the next section.

+4. Confused?
+I was too.
+[This helped](https://nodejs.org/en/blog/npm/npm-1-0-global-vs-local-installation/).

+## .gitignore

+`git` looks in a file named `.gitignore` to decide what files or directories it should automatically ignore.
+Usually this is used to exclude binaries or local build logs that shouldn't be checked into version control.
+The `.gitignore` file(s) can exist in any folder in the git repo: any directives will be applied to the folder it is in, and any subfolders.

+We'll tell `git` to ignore the `node_modules` folder by adding a file named `.gitignore` with these contents in the root directory of the repo:

+`node_modules/`

+Yep it's that simple.

 ## Setting up nginx

 Next we're going to setup nginx to load a specific configuration file from user space.
 Our end goal is to have all out webserver code hosted in an easily updatable github folder.